Annual Planning for 2025 is Here. Are You Prepared?

 We’ve got a few best practices to help you get started, including who should be involved, how to measure success, and what technology you need to use to feel the maximum impact.

-These people might look like:
+These people might include:

-• Budget managers across the organization.
+• Budget managers across the organization

-• Team leads across departments like Sales and Marketing.
+• Team leads across departments like Sales and Marketing

 Determine measurements of success